abinader89/rusk/README.md

 are set to 3.
 Place your armies on any territories you currently own.

 ### Attack Phase: ###
 If you have at least 2 armies on a territory and that territory neighbors a territory owned by another player, you may attack it.
-Input the number of armies you want to attack with up to 5.
-The defender rolls with the amount of armies he or she has on the defending territory up to 3.
-The attacker drops the 2 lowest dice rolls and ties go to the defender.
-Once an attacker has defeated all armies on the defending territory he or she must advance up to the amount of armies on the attacking territory - 1 (at least 1 army must be left on the attacking territory).
+Attacks are the sum of a number generated with the range \[armies, (armies-1)*6) vs the defenders number generated with the range (armies, armies*6).
+If the attacker succeeds, he or she must move at least 1 army and up to (armies on attacking territory - 1), at least 1 army must be left on the attacking territory.
 The current player may attack as many times as he or she legally can or can end his or her turn prematurely.

 ### Reinforcement Phase: ###
 After the attack phase, the current player has an option to